muodilo/remotecraft/README.md

 ## 🚀 Deployment

-This project is ready to be deployed to [Vercel](https://vercel.com) — the recommended platform for Next.js applications.
+This project is deployed to [Here](https://remotecraft.vercel.app/)

 ---